Jaxelr/Minimig/README.md

 ### Reverting Migrations

-Many migration systems have a notion of reversing a migration or "downgrading" in some sense.
 Minimig has no such concept.
-If you want to reverse the effects of one migration, then you write a new migration to do so.
-Minimig lives in a forward-only world.
+It is a forward-only tool.
+This is done to keep a minimalistic approach.

 ### Uninstallation